max-ri/Guidelime/README.md

 #### `A` Faction / races / classes this step applies to

-Similar to 'GA' you can set to which players one step of your guide applies.
+Similar to `GA` you can set to which players one step of your guide applies.
 Again you can put any combination of a faction, races, or classes here, separated by commas.
 Names are case-insensitive and can contain spaces (use English names).
 For players that do not meet the criteria the whole line of the guide will not show up.

 When steps address class-/race-specific quests technically you are not required to use the `A`-code since the addon would detect that and not show the whole line in any way.
 But for making it easier for you to read your guide you might still want to specify it.